matomo-org/developer-documentation/docs/5.x/reporting-api.md

     *   html
     *   rss (when **date** is a range for example date=last10 or date=previous15)
     *   original; to fetch the original PHP data structure.
 This is useful when you call the Piwik API [internally using the PHP code](/guides/querying-the-reporting-api)

+*   **format_metrics**; defines the output format of the metrics' values.
+    *   By appending `&format_metrics=0`, the metrics' values are displayed as numerical values in the output instead of the default percent rate.

 *   **filter\_limit**; defines the number of rows to be returned.
     * By default, only the top **100 rows** are returned.